philanderson888/course-notes/shells/bash.md

 ## introduction

 bash stands for `bourne-again shell` and is just one of the shells available on a mac computer but has become the default to use for nearly everyone, apart from the `[z-shell (zsh)](zsh.md)` which has also become very popular

+## update

+please see more recent files at https://github.com/philanderson888/scripts/bash for more detailed analysis of bash and other scripts

 ## common commands